RyanMillerC/exam-study-guide/AWS-Solutions-Architect-Associate.md

     * EBS volumes can be used normally while a snapshot is in progress
     * EBS multi-attach can be used to attach an EBS volume to multiple instances
     * io2 Block Express is the fastest, most performant type of EBS volume
+    * sc1 Cold HDD is best for sequential I/O while keeping costs low
+    * Amazon Data Lifecycle Manager can automate creation of snapshots
 * Instance Types
     * M/T - General purpose
     * C - Compute optimized
     * R/X - Memory optimized
 * Autoscaling Groups
     * Target tracking scaling will target a specific metric and scale instances based on that
+    * Install the CloudWatch agent on your instance to trigger auto-scaling on RAM utilization percent

 ## ECS (Fargate)